 The increasing analytic possibilities of social network analysis gave rise to a large number of network studies to investigate power centers.
 Illustrative are the many studies on elite and intercorporate networks.
 Social network analysis of joint membership in clubs and organizations started to reveal the duality of meeting places of political and economic elites.
 On the one hand, similar educational and social background, joint membership in a large number of elite organizations, and leading positions in powerful organizations, like large corporations, reveal who belongs to the ruling elite (Domhoff 1967).
 On the other hand, social network analysis revealed the many links between seemingly independent organizations, providing access and giving influence to each other.
 New network analytic methods uncovered so far hidden power centers.
+Fennema and Heemskerk (forthcoming) show that the field of corporate interlock research developed in the 1970s simultaneously and independently in the USA and the Netherlands, a nice example of "Mertonian" multiple discovery.
 Prominent examples are studies at the local level by Laumann and Pappi (1976) and at the national level by Mintz and Schwartz (1985).
 Later studies compared these American studies with similar studies in other countries (Stokman et al. 1985).

 Knoke (1990) and Carroll and Sapinski (2011) give good overviews of this line of research.
 Within the context of policy networks, such an overview is beyond scope, particularly as such studies may well reveal hidden power centers but are unable to specify their effects on policies.
-This is due to the fact that interests are not specified, but assumed.
-Whereas American scholars tended to interpret network power centers as homogeneous and interlocks as signs of shared interests, Marxist-oriented researchers, like Fennema (1982), qualified this interpretation and emphasized that shared board membership (e.g., of two bankers within one board) may well imply competition.
+This is due to the fact that interests are not specified but assumed.
+Whereas American scholars tended to interpret network power centers as homogeneous and interlocks as signs of shared Marxist-oriented researchers, interests, like Fennema (1982), qualified this interpretation and emphasized that shared board membership (e.g., of two bankers within one board) may well imply competition.
 Moreover, the abovementioned duality of interlocks as result of elite recruitment versus institutional link between corporations asked for longitudinal studies where stability of interlocks between corporations can be compared with career patterns of persons.
 Stokman et al. (1988) showed that both components are present and can be roughly specified by such a longitudinal study.
 How interests can change over time and have dramatic effects on these networks shows the rapid decline of the hidden national power centers after 1990.
 Globalization really broke through in the 1990s due to the fall of the Soviet system and the international market orientation of China.
-Global competition required international recruitment of corporate board members on the basis of American salary and bonus level at the expense of national elite recruitment and resulting interlocks between national companies.
-An impressive forthcoming study will combine the historical and international perspectives in an internationally comparative study over the full twentieth century (David and Westerhuis forthcoming).
+Global competition required international recruitment of corporate board members based on American salary and bonus level at the expense of national elite recruitment and resulting interlocks companies.
+David between national and Westerhuis (2014) combine the historical and international perspectives in a comparative study over the full twentieth century.

-We therefore can conclude that we cannot limit policy networks to access studies, but have to include interests explicitly in policy network studies.
+We therefore can conclude that we cannot limit policy networks to access studies but have to include interests explicitly in policy network studies.